IBM/appmod-resorts/README.md

   ![git_new_repo](doc/source/images/git_new_repo.png)

 * Take note of the URL to your Git repository.
-You will also need an access token.
+* Optionally, generate an access token (so you don't need to use your password).
   * Go to your user settings and select `Developer settings` and then `Personal access tokens`.
   * Click on the `Generate new token` button, give it a description and define scopes and then hit `Generate token`.
   * Copy the token!
 You will need it later.